SCROLL

 }

-PASSID verifies credential validity, proof, freshness, and claims.
+PASSID verifies token validity, signed claims, freshness, revocation, and audit context.
 Institutions decide how to use those claims.